bimdata/javascript-api-client/docs/ModelApi.md

 ## updateStorey

-> Storey updateStorey(cloudPk, modelPk, projectPk, uuid)
+> Storey updateStorey(cloudPk, modelPk, projectPk, uuid, opts)

 Update some fields of a storey